NEWS

 Yachts planning to return to Australia from Asia

-If you wish to travel independently in some cases a CAIT for Indonesia will be needed and Sail Indonesia can offer advice if required.
-Winds for the area can be studied on the Australian Bureau of Meteorology web site in their Archives Section , look at Gradient Winds in the Western Pacific.
+Winds for the area can be studied on the Australian Bureau of Meteorology web site in their Archives Section , then select Analysis Chart Archive, then Gradient Wind Level Analysis for South East Asia and Western Pacific.

 Option 1